Severin Hallauer

-Severin Hallauer (born 1996 in Basel, Switzerland) is a Swiss visual artist, actor, and model living in Mexico City and Zurich.
+Severin Hallauer (born 1996 in Basel, Switzerland) is a Swiss visual artist and actor living in Mexico City and Zurich.

 Biography

 Hallauer was born in 1996 in Basel and grew up in the rural Northwestern Switzerland.
 From 2013 to 2014, he completed the preparatory course at the Schule für Gestaltung Basel.
-In 2014, Hallauer was arrested by the police during an art action at Art Basel on the Messeplatz.
-The incident attracted attention in the international art world and made headlines.
+In 2014, Hallauer presented an art action while Art Basel on the Messeplatz that resulted in police intervention.

-After completing the preparatory course, Hallauer acted as an actor at the Theater Basel.
-In 2015, Hallauer made headlines with an art action in which he appeared naked and painted white for the mandatory conscription of the Swiss Army.
+After completing the preparatory course, Hallauer worked as an actor at the Theater Basel.
 From 2015 to 2019, Hallauer completed the Bachelor of Fine Arts at the Zurich University of the Arts and in 2018 in the Jankowski class of the State Academy of Fine Arts Stuttgart.
-In 2019, Hallauer made headlines again during the Sofia Art Week in Bulgaria with a public art action that went viral.
-In this art action, he appeared naked on monuments, including the famous lion statues in front of the Palace of Justice in Sofia.
+His early performance works often involved public interventions and the use of his own body as an artistic medium, including a 2015 performance connected to Swiss military conscription, to which he appeared naked and painted white and 2019 performance presented during Sofia Art Week in Bulgaria.

 Severin Hallauer received the 2021 Award for Visual Arts from the Canton of Solothurn.
-Also in 2021, Hallauer emigrated to Mexico, where he has since lived and worked in Mexico City alongside his second residence in Zurich.
+Also in 2021, Hallauer moved to Mexico, where he has since lived and worked between Mexico City and Zurich.

-Hallauer expresses himself in compelling performances and works in various media on philosophical and socio-political issues.
-His oeuvre includes performance, installation, video, sculpture, painting, and photography.

 In addition to his work as a visual artist, Severin Hallauer also appears as an actor and model.
-Recently, Hallauer was seen in the award-winning short film Heart Fruit by Kim Allamand at the Locarno Film Festival and other international festivals.
+He appeared in the short film Heart Fruit directed by Kim Allamand, screened at the Locarno Film Festival and other festivals.
 In 2018, Hallauer performed in The Divine Comedy by Rirkrit Tiravanija at the Fondation Beyeler.

+Artistic work

+Hallauer's artistic practice encompasses installation, sculpture, video, photography, text, and performance.
+His multidisciplinary works often combine physical objects, spatial arrangements, and audiovisual elements.
+His practice examines themes including inheritance, memory, belonging, vulnerability, and personal and collective experience.
+Recent bodies of work have explored questions surrounding migration, intergenerational transmission, and the relationship between intimacy and social structures.